CAMI-challenge/firstchallenge_evaluation/binning/README.md

 ####How do we recover “good quality” bins?

 -on average (best tradeoff), across taxonomic ranks

--Which tools are suitable for taxon bin recovery from “deep-branching” phyla with few reference genomes?
-Across taxonomic ranks.

-Conclusion:

-Which tools return very precise bins, with few sequences of other taxa included?

-Conclusion:

-•Which tools have high recall (very sensitive)?
-Good for screening for pathogens, in diagnostic settings, or for ancient metagenomics studies of human diseases.
--Which tools have high recall for low abundant taxa?
-Conclusion:

-####Which tools are good for reconstructing taxon bins for genomes from novel species, genera, family (deep-branchers). firstevaluation/binning/plots/supervised/novelty (number of genomes from different category)
-Conclusion:
-####How does taxon abundance affect performance?

-Conclusion:

-####How does viral material affect the taxonomic binning results?

-Conclusion:  Some tools have no good performance on viral etc samples, some assign nothing.
-Contrary to profiling, this has no effect on overall binning results, as even though the copy numbers of plasmids and viral data are substantial, in terms of sequence size the fraction of viral, plasmid and unassigned data is small ( Supplementary table on abundances).

 ### Average Precision/Recall, shown for individual ranks and data sets